DavidJKTofan/davidjktofan.me/content/post/cloudflare-security/index.md

 _Note: the DNS records need to be configured properly for this to work._

-Then, I activate the DNSSEC function to add an extra layer of protection to my domain.
+Then, I activated the DNSSEC function to add an extra layer of protection to my domain.

 ### Step 3: Workers